Consensys/doc.rollups/docs/Concepts/Partially-Anonymous-Rollups.md

 !!! information

-    The [document about partially anonymous rollups] contains in-depth information about the rollup type.
+    [The specification about partially anonymous rollups] contains in-depth information about the rollup type.

 [anonymous rollups]: https://ethresear.ch/t/account-based-anonymous-rollup/6657
-[document about partially anonymous rollups]: ../Assets/partially_anonymous_rollups_with_encryption-v1.4-June.pdf
+[The specification about partially anonymous rollups]: ../Assets/partially_anonymous_rollups_with_encryption-v1.4-June.pdf